MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 The Kanban board helps you visualize your team's workflow, including the types of work and handoffs that occur regularly as your team progresses work items.
 Each column on your Kanban board corresponds to work that your team does before that stage is considered done.

 ::: moniker range=">= azure-devops-2020"

 > [!NOTE]
-> To manage columns on a sprint taskboard, see [Customize a taskboard](../sprints/customize-taskboard.md).
+> To manage columns on a sprint taskboard, see [Customize a Taskboard](../sprints/customize-taskboard.md).
 To manage columns on a backlog or in query results, see [Change column options](../backlogs/set-column-options.md).
 ::: moniker-end

 ::: moniker range="<= azure-devops-2019"

 > [!NOTE]
-> To add columns to a taskboard, you need to customize the workflow.
+> To add columns to a Taskboard, you need to customize the workflow.
 For more information, see [Add or modify a work item type](../../reference/add-modify-wit.md).
 To add columns to a backlog or query results, see [Change column options](../backlogs/set-column-options.md).
 >
 > For an overview of the features supported on each backlog and board, see [Backlog, board, and plan views](../backlogs/backlogs-boards-plans.md).